iron-io/iron_worker_ruby_ng/README.md

 ### tasks.create(code_name, params = {}, options = {})

-Queues new task for code with specified code_name, passes params hash to it and returns task information object with only id field filled.
+Queues a new task for code with specified code_name, passes params hash to it and returns task information object with only id field filled.
 Visit http://dev.iron.io/worker/reference/api/#queue_a_task for more information about options.

 ```ruby
 task = client.tasks.create('MyWorker', {:client => 'Joe'}, {:delay => 180})